edfifer

 adding dimension to photoetch parts

-edfifer replied to Steve Eagle's topic in Q&A: Tips, Techniques, and Photography
+edfifer replied to Steve Eagle's topic in Construction & Scratch-building

 I'd also observe that just because a part comes in photoetch doesn't mean it must be used.
 Sometimes the best use of a photo etched part is as a pattern to fabricate the part out of some other material.
 For example, one can try to thicken photoetch meant to represent tubing, or one can just replace the photoetch with rod or wire of the appropriate diameter.
 This may not be the case in your instance, but it's worth noting. -